What is a Coronary Angioplasty procedure?

 The heart receives blood via a set of arteries known as the coronary arteries.
 Healthy arteries are flexible, strong and elastic and have a smooth inner lining that allows blood to flow freely.
 These arteries can become stiff and narrow if cholesterol, cells and other substances build up inside the arteries.
 This build up can cause a partial or total blockage in the artery, restricting blood flow which in turn can restrict vital oxygen and nutrients.

 A reduced flow of blood to the heart can cause various symptoms.
 Chest discomfort is the most common symptom.
-This is call angina.
+This is called angina.
 Both a partial and completely blocked artery can lead to a heart attack.

 Treatment of angina may be by one of three means: